 From mid-September, a list of host laboratories and the research projects they propose could be visible on a dedicated platform after registration: https://ppu.pasteur.fr (the link is proposed also in the Current Call section of this web site).

-Applications must be sent through the same link: the candidates can select the projects they are interested, and upload a detailed CV and a motivation letter in PDF format.
+Applications must be sent through the same link: the candidates can select the projects they are interested in, and upload a detailed CV and a motivation letter in PDF format.

 Advisors may request additional information, including reference letters and may interview some candidates by Skype.
 Each advisor must choose just one candidate for his/her project to present to the Admissions Committee.